-An interactive , List of Figures, List of Tables, MBTS Front Panel, MBTS Rear Panel and OCS Screen Layout, allows quick movement to desired sections within the manual.
+An interactive Table of Contents, List of Figures, List of Tables, MBTS Front Panel, MBTS Rear Panel and OCS Screen Layout, allows quick movement to desired sections within the manual.
 Moving the cursor over a page number or link, and double clicking the pointer or mouse, loads the desired page.